hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

 -   `cpu` (number) - The number of cpus the virtual machine should use.
 If this isn't specified, the default is 1 cpu.

+-   `disk_additional_size` (array of integers) - The size(s) of any additional
+    hard disks for the VM in megabytes.
+If this is not specified then the VM will only contain a primary hard disk.
+Additional drives will be attached to the SCSI interface only.
+The builder uses expandable, not fixed-size virtual hard disks, so the actual file representing the disk will not use the full size unless it is full.

 -   `disk_size` (number) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40 GB.